ph4r05/py-cryptonight/README.md

 ### JIT

-The JIT is disabled by default as the implementation was not properly tested.
+The JIT optimization is disabled by default as the implementation was not properly tested.
 If you want to experiment with JIT you need to compile with:

 ```bash